Brooks Wackerman

 Brooks Wackerman (born February 15, 1977) is an American musician.
 He is the current drummer of heavy metal band Avenged Sevenfold, which he joined in 2015.
 His first album with Avenged Sevenfold was The Stage (2016).
-He is most known as the former and longest-standing drummer of American punk rock band Bad Religion (2001 to 2015).

-Wackerman has also performed, either as a member or a session or touring member, with Blink 182, Bad4Good, Infectious Grooves, Glenn Tipton, Mass Mental, Suicidal Tendencies, The Vandals, Avril Lavigne, Korn, Kidneys (in which he sang and played guitar, releasing two albums), Fear and the Nervous System, Tenacious D, Farmikos, Tom Delonge, and Big Talk.
-His brothers, Chad Wackerman, and John Wackerman, are also drummers.
+He was previously the drummer for the punk rock band Bad Religion (2001 to 2015).
+Wackerman has also performed, either as a member or a session or touring member, with Blink-182, Bad4Good, Infectious Grooves, Glenn Tipton, Mass Mental, Suicidal Tendencies, the Vandals, Avril Lavigne, Korn, Kidneys (in which he sang and played guitar, releasing two albums), Fear and the Nervous System, Tenacious D, Farmikos, Tom Delonge, and Big Talk.
+His brothers Chad Wackerman and John Wackerman are also drummers.

 Early life

-Wackerman's father Chuck, also a drummer, starting teaching him how to play drums as early as 5 years-old and was also his Jazz Band teacher at Los Alamitos High School, winning Most Outstanding Musician at the Reno Jazz Festival in 1993.
-He started his musical career as a teen with a group called Bad4Good in 1991.
-Under Steve Vai's guidance, the band released one album in 1992 called Refugee, produced by Vai himself.
+Wackerman's father Chuck, also a drummer, started teaching him how to play drums as early as five years old and was also his jazz band teacher at Los Alamitos High School, winning Most Outstanding Musician at the Reno Jazz Festival in 1993.
+Wackerman started his musical career as a teen with a group called Bad4Good in 1991.
+The band released one album in 1992 called Refugee, produced by Steve Vai.